Serving clients in-person and secure virtual therapy sessions

 What Makes Burch Counselling and Consultation Different

 At Burch Counselling and Consultation, therapy for first responders is grounded in real-world understanding of the demands that come with front-line work.
-Laura Burch brings not only clinical training as a therapist, but also direct experience working alongside first responders in operational environments.
+Laura Burch brings not only clinical training, but also direct experience working alongside first responders in operational environments.

 Over the course of her career, Laura worked closely with police services and was embedded within several major crime units.
 This role provided a rare opportunity to observe and understand the realities of policing from the inside—seeing firsthand the pressures, critical incidents, investigative demands, and the emotional weight that officers and other first responders carry while continuing to perform at a high level.